Scale Octaves built off of each degree of a scale.

 The G Mixolydian Mode is the 5th degree of C Ionian (Major) Scale.
 The Mixolydian Mode has a Major 3rd Interval making it a major sounding mode.
 The only difference in sound between the Ionian (Major) and the Mixolydian Mode.
 The last note in the Major Scale the 7th (Major 7th interval) is moved down a half step to a b7 (Minor 7th Interval).

 If you are doing ear training the Mixolydian Mode can easily be mistaken for the Ionian Major.
-You have to train you ear to hear that subtle difference of moving the last note played (the 7th Interval) down a half step.
+Proper training helps to hear the subtle difference moving that last note down a half step.
 The first six notes played are same interval notes between the two scales.

-The Diagrams below shows the 2 Octave fingering played from the 3rd Fret.
+The scale diagrams below display 2 Octave fingering played starting at the 3rd Fret.
 They show the Interval, Note, and Finger Placement of G Mixolydian Mode.
-This is a quick and easy option of the Guitar Analyzer Software.
+This is a quick and easy option to view with Guitar Analyzer Software.
 Physical practice playing these fingerings straight up ascending and down descending.
 Helps beginners develop their auditory intelligence along with physical dexterity muscle memory.

 The guitar scales fret-board diagrams below show the C Ionian (Major) Mode on the guitar.
 The C Ionian Mode is the 1st degree to the 1st degree by octave of the C Major Scale.
 The Scale formula for the C Ionian (Major) Mode is (1,2,3,4,5,6,7).
 The key of C Major has no sharp or flat accidentals in the notes of the scale and the 1/2 steps are between E – F and B – C.